AnotherRPGEnthusiast/Another-RPG-Engine/README.txt

-To use the engine, download and extract rpgengine.zip, which contains all relevant files.
-The source files are also provided here in the src folder if you would like to see them individually.

-The engine's story file is itself an interactive help file with documentation for all features.
-A link to the live version has been provided in the description.
+See the interactive help file at <a href="https://anotherrpgenthusiast.itch.io/another-rpg-engine" target="_blank">itch.io</a> for detailed information on the engine's features.

 You will need a Twine compiler (e.g. Tweego) to use the engine.
 Installation instructions are provided in the interactive help file.